• Skip to primary navigation

 • Ethical standards

 They are structured to help you pass the licensing exam, not to prepare you for long-term client work.
-Many states require at least 20 to 40 hours of study, though some require more, depending on the license type.
+Many states require at least 20 to 40 hours of study, although some require more, depending on the license type.

 Male taking notes while working at laptop- Prelicensing courses cover four areas.

-After you successfully pass your pre-licensing examination, there are 2 additional steps that must be done in almost every state.
+After you successfully pass your pre-licensing examination, there are 2 additional steps that must be completed in almost every state.
 First, you must undergo fingerprinting from a facility specifically approved by the Department of Insurance for the state for which you are applying.
 The purpose of this is to run a background check through a national database to ensure that you do not have a criminal background that would prohibit you from being eligible to sell insurance.
-States differ in what types of crimes are allowed, but generally, individuals having recent felonies or crimes of moral turpitude are not eligible for licensing.
+States differ in the types of crimes allowed, but generally, individuals with recent felonies or crimes of moral turpitude are not eligible for licensing.
 Again, you should check with your state’s Department of Insurance to be certain if this is a concern.

 What Is Continuing Education (CE)?

 Once you are licensed, your focus shifts to staying compliant.
 Insurance continuing education (CE) is mandatory in all states and required for license renewal or continuation of your license.
 Almost all states require agents to complete 24 hours of CE every two years, including at least 3 hours on ethics; however, a handful of states have slightly different CE requirements (Missouri, Massachusetts, New York, Nevada, Iowa, and Kansas).
 Many states also require that you take special training if you sell certain products.
-For example, most states require that you take product specific training if you sell Annuity Products, Long Term Care Policies, or Flood Insurance.
+For example, most states require that you take product-specific training if you sell Annuity Products, Long Term Care Policies, or Flood Insurance.
 These courses apply to your CE requirements.
 Again, you can verify the specific requirements and fees in the State Requirement section of NIPR, located here: NIPR STATE REQUIREMENTS.
 BetterCE Insurance CE courses are designed to help licensed professionals stay current with laws, regulations, and industry best practices.
 The topics are more applied than prelicensing.

 These might include: